Skip to content

 • low-dose antidepressant treatment (sometimes prescribed for mood or sleep disorders);

-Caution: Natural does not mean harmless!
-We advise you to always seek medical advice, especially if you have a family history of hormone-dependent cancers or venous thrombosis.
+Caution: natural doesn't mean harmless!
+We advise you to always refer to medical advice, especially in cases of family history of hormone-dependent cancers or venous thrombosis.

 The importance of lifestyle